 We would like to thank all participants for agreeing to share their data, views, and experiences.
 We would also like to thank the Workplace Health Improvement Specialists who recruited employers to the study, who in turn supported recruitment of participants.

-Author contributions

-LM, CH, VP, DM, MM, MW and LY conceived and designed the study.
-LM, AG, and LY wrote and designed the intervention.
-CH, VP, DM, MM, and MW developed the intervention and designed the automated algorithms.
-LM, SL, NG, and LY co-ordinated the study.
-SL and NG co-ordinated recruitment to the study.
-LM, LY and AW analysed the data.
-All authors contributed to writing and editing the final manuscript.

 References